 Why Should You Play This Faction?

-Do you want to just kill stuff and do you appreciate giant robots?
+Do you want to go fast while being tough?
+Do you appreciate giant robots?
 If the answer is yes to both of these, Imperial Knights are probably one of your best options.
-Imperial Knights are an incredibly high-threat force, with some of the best damage-dealers in the game, and are pretty durable when the opponent tries to swing back at them.
-The latter is even more true than in previous editions, as the change in toughness scaling moving Armigers to T10 has taken a substantial chunk of weapons that used to wound them on 5s to needing 6s, meaning that if you get your target priority right, some foes can run out of tools to fight you.
+Imperial Knights are an elite force, with some great low volume high damage-dealers, and are pretty durable when the opponent tries to swing back at them.
+The latter is even more true than in previous editions, as the change in Toughness scaling moving Armigers to T10 has taken a substantial chunk of weapons that used to wound them on 5s to needing 6s, meaning that if you get your target priority right, some foes can run out of tools to fight you.
+While Imperial Knights are a decent traditional damage focussed army, they really shine as a low unit count board control army.

-Imperial Knights are also a great army for people starting out in competitive play, because they’re pretty forgiving.
+Imperial Knights are also a great army for people starting out in competitive play, because you can focus on fine tuning skills with a small model count while winning some games based on stats alone.
 That isn’t to say there’s no skill to playing them, as learning how to manage your limited number of models effectively in tougher matchups is vital to success, but you’re going to be going into many of your games as the side that would win a straight shootout/brawl, which is always helpful.
 By ensuring that you have the tools to participate in every game you play, Knights also give you more opportunities to learn from things that go wrong, and how more experienced players work around you when outgunned, which can develop your skills for the future.

 Five Things You Need to Know